Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 IssueStatusWhy it matters

-#50631FIXED in v2.1.129skillOverrides was a no-op in earlier builds — make sure you upgraded before measuring
+#50631FIXED in v2.1.129skillOverrides was a no-op (a stub that always returned on) in earlier builds — make sure you upgraded before measuring

-#18370OPENTool Search auto mode sometimes fails to engage above its 10% threshold — set ENABLE_TOOL_SEARCH=true explicitly
+#18370OPENTool Search auto mode sometimes fails to engage above its threshold — set ENABLE_TOOL_SEARCH=true explicitly or the deferral silently stops

-The deeper takeaway: most of these are leak paths around an architecture that does support deferral.
-The fix is not "turn deferral off"; it's making sure deferral has nothing left to leak around.
+The deeper takeaway: deferral is the load-bearing architecture, and it works.
+Most of what's left are leak paths around it — instructions that don't defer, a mode that occasionally fails to engage.
+The fix is not "turn deferral off"; it's making sure deferral has nothing left to leak around, and trimming the handful of things it was never designed to cover.
 That is exactly what the three levers accomplish.

 What Did Not Make the Cut